snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_events.md

 ---

 ## Getting Tracking Events by Custom Reference

+The **Get Tracking Events by Custom Reference** endpoint enables you to retrieve tracking details by your own internal order reference numbers.
+Your shipments must be tagged with the relevant references via the `{custom_reference}` property.

+The endpoint can also be used where a consumer order corresponds to multiple shipments, for example because the order contains items that will need to ship from different fulfilment centres.
+In order to use the **Get Tracking Events by Custom Reference** endpoint in this way, all of the order's component shipments would need to be tagged with the same `{custom_reference}`.

 To call the **Get Tracking Events by Custom Reference** endpoint, send a `GET` request to `https://api.sorted.com/pro/tracking/custom_reference/{custom_reference}`.